cloudkore/matrix/README.md

 3.Run this command : wget https://github.com/cloudkore/matrix/raw/main/dev/scripts/setup.sh

+Then , run the command : bash setup.sh

 4.Click Enter when it asks for the Keyboard Layout.

 5.Reconnect to your Debian Server.